awatson1978/clinical-ui-alert-panel/readme.md

 clinical:ui-alert-panel
 ============================

-A ClinicalFramework WebComponent providing an alert-panel, designed to work with 50px header navbars.
+A ClinicalFramework WebComponent providing an top-anchored flash alert-panel, designed to work with 50px header navbars.

 ============================